ElectronicToast/electronictoast.github.io/README.md

 Personal website of Ray Sun

 ## Credits
-This website was built with the [Beautiful Jekyll theme](https://github.com/daattali/beautiful-jekyll) by Dean Attali.
+This website was built with the [Techfolios theme](http://techfolios.github.io/).